 The extinct species that once lived in North America spanned from bears to butterflies.
 Many of these animals were hunted to extinction by humans, while others faded from history without a clear explanation.
 These endangered creatures left holes in their ecosystem, and many habitats changed forever.
 Sadly, you won't see these animals in your lifetime - unless you visit a natural history museum.

-The great auk was a flightless seabird closely related to the penguin.
-It lived along the East Coast of both the United States and Canada, as well as Iceland, Greenland, and the British Isles.
+The great auk was a flightless seabird that lived along the East Coast of both the United States and Canada, as well as Iceland, Greenland, and the British Isles.
 The last pair of nesting great auks passed in 1844, when hunters captured and killed them in Iceland - and stepped on their egg.
 1852, meanwhile, marks the final time a living great auk was spotted.